crystallim009/Automate-form-filling/README.md

 # Automate-form-filling

-Script that fill up a form automatically
+Out of interest to explore how to automate task using Python, I used Selenium to write a simple script that can fill up a form automatically.